Oregon Court Records

 Once the prosecuting attorney concludes the investigation into an expungement case, the court, upon receiving the investigation details, has the authority to approve or deny the petition.
 If the court grants an expungement, certified copies of the expungement order are forwarded to every agency with the petitioner’s arrest records.
 Meanwhile, court records will be sealed.
 If the court denies an expungement, the petitioner is notified of the denial.

-Do Sealed Records Show up In Oregon Background Checks?
+Do Sealed Records Show Up in Oregon Background Checks?

 Yes.
 Even though a sealed/expunged criminal record should not show up in an Oregon background check as the official records are sealed from the public, some criminal records may still show up in Oregon background checks.
 This is because some third-party background check companies may still have the expunged criminal record in their databases.
 A concerned party may contact the relevant company to ask that the record be removed.
 However, it should be noted that because these companies do not receive an expungement order from the courts, they are not required to remove criminal information.
 Still, a party may send a cease and desist letter to a company to remove the expunged record.